-If you’re travelling halfway around the world to San Francisco, you can’t leave without taking in some of the sights the city is most famous for: its Victorian buildings.
+If you’re traveling halfway around the world to San Francisco, you can’t leave without taking in some of the sights the city is most famous for its Victorian buildings.
 Victorian architecture is as iconic to San Francisco as the Golden Gate Bridge.
 When you’re planning to stay in San Francisco, your holiday would be incomplete without a visit to at least one, if not all, of these famous Victorian sites.

 The Haas-Lilienthal House

-Located at 2007 Franklin Street, the Haas-Lilienthal House is a private residence open to the public for a few hours on Wednesdays, Saturdays and Sundays.
+Located at 2007 Franklin Street, the Haas-Lilienthal House is a private residence open to the public for a few hours on Wednesdays, Saturdays, and Sundays.
 This 1886 home, done in Queen Anne–style Victorian architecture, includes period furnishings on the inside, so you can get a glimpse of life as it was over a hundred years ago.
-This is the closest you can get to seeing a true Victorian house both inside and out, as it’s the only private residence in the area open to the public that has these antique furnishings intact.
+This is the closest you can get to see a true Victorian house both inside and out, as it’s the only private residence in the area open to the public that has these antique furnishings intact.

-The price of admission is only $8 USD for adults, and $5 USD for children and seniors.
+The price of admission is only USD 8 for adults and USD 5 for children and seniors.
 Call ahead before you go; sometimes tours get booked up or the house is closed for the residents.